nextcloud/desktop/README.md

     - zlib.dll
   - the pre-compiled OpenSSL binaries (since they are not signed but integrity is crucial)
     - libcrypto*.dll
-    - libeay32.dll
-    - ssleay32.dll
+    - libssl*.dll
-  - we don't sign Qt, but this could be an option (not signed at all as of now)
+  - we don't sign Qt, as of version 5.12.4 binaries are now signed by the Qt team
   - VC Runtime DLL's are already signed by Microsoft

 ## License